Pisco: Peru’s Most Famous Beverage

 Mix the first 4 ingredients with ice in a shaker, and shake vigorously for several minutes.
 Strain into a highball glass (the foam from the egg whites should be thick on top).
 Sprinkle a few drops of bitters on top of the foam.

 However you choose to have your Pisco, tread lightly, as it is deceptively smooth but intensely alcoholic!
-Check out our website for more on our Taste of Peru culinary vacation.
+Check out our website for more on our Taste of Peru culinary vacation or any of our Peru cooking tours.